crenteriam/crenteriam.github.oi/research.md

 <!--TEXT STARTS HERE-->
 My primary area of research is information technologies in organizations.
-I seek to contribute to three contemporary challenges of public administration in which information technologies are drivers of change:
+I seek to contribute to three contemporary challenges of public administration in which information technologies are instruments for change:

 - Improving the quality of decision-making in government
 - Improving the deliberative democracy and democratic institutions
 - Recovering trust in government

-Seeking answers for these challenges, I explore the interactions between social and technological change, social mobilization, and citizen participation; track the changes of bureaucracies in the XXI Century; and the causes and consequences of the declining trust in government.
+Seeking answers for these challenges, I explore the interactions between social and technological change, social mobilization, and citizen participation; track the changes of bureaucracies in the XXI Century; and study the causes and consequences of the declining trust in government.

 <!--TEXT ENDS HERE-->
 <center>